krschroeder/baseframe_js/src/readmes/_readme.md

 # Base_Frame Plugins &amp; Functions

-A suite of useful Javascript plugins and functions to help with Front-end Development on websites.
+A suite of useful Javascript plugins and functions to help with front-end development on websites.
+Instead of searching for unconnected plugins that may not work together well, this suite is to help remedy that.
+It's not to solve every problem with front-end web development, but the most common.
 The scripting features plugins for collapsible sections, popups, parallaxing elements, tabs and more.
-It features utilities for setting and getting cookies, smooth scrolling (without jQuery), throttled resizing, querystring parameter filtering and more.
-The plugin's are configurable and consistent.
+It features utilities for setting and getting cookies, smooth scrolling (without jQuery, or with CSS), throttled resizing, querystring parameter filtering and more.
+The plugin's are meant to be configurable and consistent.
 This scripting is designed to be imported in easily so you can start building!

 ## Runs with [Cash](https://github.com/fabiospampinato/cash) (or JQuery if you wish)